gadget-inc/wds/Readme.md

 }
 ```

-Refer to [the SWC docs](https://swc.rs/docs/configuration/swcrc) for more ifno.
+Refer to [the SWC docs](https://swc.rs/docs/configuration/swcrc) for more info.

 ## Comparison to `ts-node-dev`